VikeLabs/vikelabs.ca/src/pages/projects/index.md

 ---
-templateKey: 'product-page'
+templateKey: 'project-page'
-path: /products
+path: /projects
-title: Our Coffee
+title: Our Projects
-image: /img/jumbotron.jpg
+image: /img/lorenzo-herrera-p0j-mE6mGo4-unsplash.jpg
 heading: Great coffee with a conscience
 description: >-
   Kaldi is the ultimate spot for coffee lovers who want to learn about their